 - Hotel: 7.97

 These numbers come from the CBRE market update.
-Their data team compiles a great recap of average cap rates from commercial properties across the country.
+Their data team compiles a great recap of average cap rates for commercial properties across the country.

 Cap Rate Formula